7wingfly/autok8s/vmware/README.md

 - Taints all nodes with `node.cloudprovider.kubernetes.io/uninitialized=true:NoSchedule`<br> (The CPI driver will only update nodes with this taint).

 ### Worker Node VMware Script:

-The worker script is not a technical requirement for a successful deployment of the CSI or CPI drivers; it simply checks and configures the VM with the correct settings and tags if not already set up.
-If your VMs already meet the requirements, you may ignore this script.
+The worker script is not required for a successful deployment of the CSI or CPI drivers to the cluster; its purpose is to check and configure the VMs with the correct settings and tags if not already set up.
+If your VMs already meet the requirements, you can skip this script.

 Here's a high-level overview of the steps `vmware_setup_worker_node.sh` will perform: